Health Benefits

 *Percentages are for women 31 to 50 years old who are not pregnant

-** DRI, Dietary Reference Intakes, is based on National Academy of Sciences’ Dietary Reference Intakes, 1997 to 2004
+** DRI, Dietary Reference Intakes, is based on the National Academy of Sciences’ Dietary Reference Intakes, 1997 to 2004

 Did You Know?